tintin10q/computational-linguistics-summary/Prediction/Markov models.md

 # Markov models

 A Markov model is any [language Model](Language%20Modeling.md) model which makes use of the [Markov assumption](Markov%20assumption.md).
+A Markov model is also called Markov chain.

 Markov models make use of:

 - A set of history states **Q** $\set{q_{1},q_{2}, q_{3}, ..., q_{n}}$
 - A set of predicted states **R** $\set{r_{1},r_{2}, r_{3}, ..., r_{m}}$ (What you try to predict)